-- 1. Adopt the CEO Employment and Remuneration Policy, including the Terms of Reference for the proposed CEO Employment and Remuneration Committee. - 2.
-Note that it is proposed to formally establish the CEO Employment and Remuneration Committee and appoint its members at the October 2021 Scheduled Council Meeting. - 3.
-Request the Director Corporate and Shared Services to facilitate the process to recruit an Independent Committee Member for Council endorsement at the October 2021 Scheduled Council Meeting.
+- 1. Adopt the CEO Employment and Remuneration Policy, including the Terms of Reference for the proposed CEO Employment and Remuneration Committee - 2.
+Request the Director and Corporate and Shared Services to facilitate the process to recruit an Independent Committee Member for Council endorsement at the October 2021 Scheduled Meeting - 3.
+Note that it is proposed to formally establish the CEO Employment and Remuneration Committee and appoint its members at the October 2021 Scheduled Council Meeting.